Indiana ghostlore

-Numerous narratives and folk beliefs make up the ghostlore of Indiana, a U.S. state in the Midwest, and there are many locations that are considered to be haunted by locals.
+Numerous narratives and folk beliefs make up the ghostlore of Indiana, a U.S. state in the Midwest, and there are many locations that are considered by locals to be haunted.
 Some of the hauntings are celebrated in festivals, and most have some history behind them.

 Angola theatre

 The town of Angola, Indiana has several locations where residents have claimed to have sighted specters.
 An old theatre sits on the town circle, and some residents claim that at midnight a man with a long red beard appears on the roof of the building pacing back and forth and cries aloud, "Marie please come back to me, please."
 Movie goers also say that sometimes during movies you can hear a man sobbing in the back of the theatre, but when you look, no one is there.

 Haunted bridges

 In the town of Avon, Indiana stands a railroad bridge constructed across the White Lick Creek in the 1850s by immigrant Irish workers.
 Designed by engineer W.M.
 Dunne, cement was mixed in large narrow vats and hardened into the form of a pylon.
 According to local legend, while working on the bridge a platform collapsed and a worker fell into the cement vat.
 As he slowly sank down into the vat, his fellow workers could not reach him in time and they had no way to save him.
 They could hear him knocking from the inside of the vat.
 The company decided to continue building rather than tear down the pylon to extract his body.

 While the men finished the work on the bridge, and for years afterward, many claimed to hear knocks and screams from inside the pylon.
 Decades later, when the bridge was torn down, there were a number of sightings of a man wandering along the tracks trying to flag down trains.

 The haunted bridge is on the official seal to Avon, Indiana.
 The Big Four Railroad, lifeblood of the connecting arteries in Central Indiana and beyond, required a bridge spanning Country Road 625 and White Lick Creek, so the bridge was built in 1906-1907 and double-tracked in 1908.
 It is about 300 feet long and 70 feet high, an imposing structure whose image graces the Avon town seal today.

-The legend of Avon's Haunted Bridge has been around for generations.
-According to locals, those who get near the bridge report hearing moaning, whispering, and pleading sounds.
-And if you cross the bridge on a hot summer day, you may see the ghost of the worker's tears on the bridge.

-There are various explanations for the hauntings.
-No one, of course, knows whether they are being carried out by a single ghost or many.
-Over the years, some theories have come to be popular regarding who the ghosts might be.
-A few of the most widely accepted versions are summarized below.